Surface Mining Reclamation

 Latest News

-This award recognizes companies that excel in implementing mined land reclamation and convey a positive image of mining in Kansas; HAMM Companies were selected for their work at a quarry in Onaga.
-While speaking at the Association’s Jan.
-12 meeting, Kansas Department of Agriculture Division of Conservation representative Christina Koelzer presented the Governor’s Mined Land Reclamation Award to HAMM on behalf of Governor Laura Kelly.
+This award recognizes companies that excel in implementing mined land reclamation and convey a positive image of mining in Kansas; McCoy Rock Quarry was recognized for their reclamation work on the Bellinger site near Alma.
+KDA Division of Conservation representative Christina Koelzer presented the Governor's Mined Land Reclamation Award to McCoy Rock Quarry on behalf of Governor Laura Kelly.

 For more information, contact Koelzer at KDA Division of Conservation, 785-564-6626 or Christina.Koelzer@ks.gov.